-Ref Objective Benefit/Outcome for Stakeholders Lead Officers Key Resources Target Target Deadline Performance Monitoring objective that is sought each specific action that the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action upon which delivery of the hard and measurable outputs that deadline for target Description of how progress and performance will be assessed for each action Regeneration workspace and Improved economic performance and increased survival rate for start up businesses TEDC commission Regeneration Funding Bids prepared project due for completion subject Place Policy Development Group Employment and Regeneration programme Circa £300m of regeneration development with circa 2000 jobs Improve economic performance and GVA TEDC commission (TEDC Programme Manager) Regeneration, Asset Management, Planning, Legal advisors, Procurement Completion of various projects within the programme Place Policy Development Group Centre New supermarket and other commercial and residential accommodation TEDC commission Regeneration, Legal advisors New facilities Place Policy Development Group Disposals Programme Implementation of an accelerated disposal programme appropriate Council owned sites for developments including affordable Rationalisation of Property portfolio Reduced maintenance costs Increased capital programme Increased access to affordable housing CPO, Service Heads CAMT, CPO, Disposals Officer, Planning Service, Finance Identified sites sold Monitoring at CAMT and Place Policy Development Group.
+Ref Objective Benefit/Outcome for Stakeholders Key Resources Target Target Deadline Performance Monitoring the strategic objective that is sought each specific action that the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action upon which delivery of the hard and measurable outputs that deadline for target Description of how progress and performance will be assessed for each action Regeneration particular emphasis on the needs of start up companies Improved economic performance and increased survival rate for start up businesses TEDC commission Regeneration Funding Bids prepared project due for completion subject Place Policy Development Group Page 47 Employment and Regeneration programme Improve economic performance and GVA (TEDC Regeneration, Asset Management, Planning, Legal advisors, Procurement Completion of various projects within the programme Place Policy Development Group Centre other commercial and residential accommodation TEDC commission Regeneration, Legal advisors New facilities Place Policy Development Group Disposals Programme Implementation of an accelerated disposal programme Council owned sites for developments including affordable Rationalisation of Property portfolio Reduced maintenance costs Increased capital programme Increased access to affordable housing CPO, Service Heads CAMT, CPO, Disposals Officer, Planning Service, Finance Identified sites sold Monitoring at CAMT and Place Policy Development Group.
 Delivery report included in CAMP yearly update

-Ref Objective • Benefit/Outcome for Stakeholders Key Resources Target Target Deadline Performance Monitoring action that will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action Description of the key teams upon which delivery of each action is dependent Date deadline for target delivery Description of how progress and performance will be assessed for each action Project Office Improved efficiency and service delivery and cost savings Project Manager Refurbished Offices March 2013 Project Team Ü of update protocols for live data modules place that can be monitored and audited informed and transparent CPO, Asset Registrar CAMT, IT, Finance, Service Asset Representative s Data fields in TOAD completed and verified Ongoing Review by CAMT.
-Delivery report included in CAMP yearly update in place and available to all officers Accurate information available to enable informed and transparent decision making, improved prioritisation and more effective action planning CPO, Asset Registrar CAMT, IT, Finance, Service Asset Representative s User Manual complete and updated
+Ref Objective Key Change/Goal Benefit/Outcome for Stakeholders Key Resources Target • Performance Monitoring the strategic objective that each specific action that will deliver the the specific change or goal that each action Description of the benefits that each action will deliver to service delivery groups and residents of Torbay Description of the Officers taking ownership of delivery of each action the key teams upon which delivery of Description of the hard and measurable outputs that each action must produce Description of how progress and performance will be assessed for each action Rationalisation Consolidation of Office Accommodation as part of project Improved efficiency and service delivery and cost savings Project Manager Refurbished Offices March 2013 Project Team Page of update protocols for live data modules Defined operating processes in place that can be monitored and audited informed and transparent CPO, Asset Registrar CAMT, IT, Finance, Service Asset Representative s Data fields in TOAD completed and verified Ongoing Review by CAMT.
+Delivery report included in CAMP yearly update 48 Defined operating and user instructions in place and available to all officers Accurate information available to enable informed and transparent decision making, improved prioritisation and more effective action planning CPO, Asset Registrar CAMT, IT, Finance, Service Asset Representative s User Manual complete and updated